 GLUG has been asked for suggestions on how to spend money from a Passenger Benefit Fund set up by GTR following last year’s disruption. £160,000 has been allocated across the four stations on the Greenwich line, and the aim of the fund is to provide tangible improvements for GTR passengers.
 The Department for Transport (DfT) initially restricted spending on Southeastern managed stations to “wider passenger benefits”, but, with the assistance of Matthew Pennycook MP, this was lifted.
 For wider passenger benefits, GLUG has suggested raising platform heights to help with getting on and off trains, putting Wi-fi on Thameslink trains, better publicity about the Thameslink service, and better signage to rail replacement bus stops.
 To see what GLUG has suggested for specific stations click here: GTR passenger benefit fund revised

 Angerstein Wharf freight line, used by passengers to reach Westcombe Park station.
 There are only one or two freight trains a day on this line, and no safety issues about the crossing have arisen.
 GLUG objected to this closure and wrote to Network Rail.
 Network Rail installed gates and have now said the closure will not go ahead.
 The letter can be read here Angerstein foot crossing.

 This website helps rail passengers to see what GLUG has been doing to get Network Rail, GTR and Southeastern to improve our train service.

 Recent news is shown here Recent news.
-The competition for the next Southeastern franchise has been cancelled and the current operator, GoVia, will continue until 1 April 2020.
+The competition for the next Southeastern franchise has been cancelled and the current operator, GoVia, will continue until 16 October 2021, with a possible extension to 31 March 2022.
 What happens after that remains to be seen, and GLUG will be monitoring any developments closely.
 Our concern is always the service that is to be provided for passengers.
+A history of the franchise can be read in Policy briefings etc

 Please let us have your feedback, either by commenting below or emailing our convenor Mike Sparham at email@example.com.